sradics/digital-garden/_notes/Agile 2 and Leadership.md

 Leadership is a complex and multifaceted issue.

+Leadership is any means of ==getting people to follow,== including inspiring people and gaining their trust. ==Leadership is influence==

 ## Different leadership approaches
+> [!important] Agile 2 Principle
+> A team often needs more than one leader, each of a different kind
+>

 A person is a leader if they have influence over others.

 A Manager is a leader who has authority.